jasonsiders/apex-database-layer/docs/SOQL.md

 ### Binder

 Registers a bind variable to be used in the query.
-For example, `SELECT Id FROM Account WHERE Name = :foo`.
+Ex, `SELECT Id FROM Account WHERE Name = :foo`.

 Use this method in conjunction with the `addWhere` and `bind` SOQL methods.